AbhimanyuMandal/Germline-mutation/README.md

-# Germline Variant Analysis Pipeline
+# End-to-End Germline Variant Calling and Annotation Workflow

 A comprehensive bioinformatics workflow for identifying, annotating, filtering, and prioritizing germline genetic variants from Next-Generation Sequencing (NGS) data.
 This project demonstrates an end-to-end variant analysis pipeline following widely accepted best practices for genomic data processing and variant interpretation.